AnupamSaraph/AnupamSaraph/README.md

 ## 🎓 My Foundations

 - **PhD, Rijksuniversiteit Groningen (1994)**
-  — Systems theories for actor-based modeling, system life-cycle, and reasoning from evidence.
+  - Systems theories that gave rise to actor-based modeling and system life-cycle modeling.
+I also formalized the idea that models can be reasoned from evidence.
+The thesis also presented four systems theories as reasoning from propositions and theorems,

 - **Developer, Designer**
-  — Expert systems for policy formulation.
+  - Expert systems for policy formulation.
-  — Logic Programming Tools evolving toward AI-powered reasoning.
+  - Logic Programming Tools evolving toward AI-powered reasoning.
-  — Systems modeling and simulation.
+  - Systems modeling and simulation.
-  — System Intelligence (SI) to build the capacity to reason structurally about causality, feedback, and dynamic behavior in complex systems.
+  - System Intelligence (SI) to build the capacity to reason structurally about causality, feedback, and dynamic behavior in complex systems.

 ---